 A new IDS Bulletin makes a timely contribution to our understanding of how ideas around empowerment have evolved and how we can move forward to expand women's opportunities and choices and realise women's empowerment in a meaningful way.

 Sustainable Women’s Economic Empowerment: Looking Beyond Labour Force Participation

 Tuesday 22 March, 2.30pm EST. 10th Floor, UN Church Center, 777 UN Plaza

 Women’s increasing entry into the labour market has not been matched by a change in the gendered division of unpaid care work.
 To turn this ‘double burden’ of work for women into a ‘double boon’ we need to achieve a fair and equitable balance between unpaid care work and paid work.

-Drawing on research knowledge from the Growth and Economic Opportunities for Women (GrOW) programme, this event will address these questions and challenge understandings of women’s economic empowerment that neglect the issue of care.
-Researchers will provide recent evidence from the field on the everyday challenges women face in balancing their paid and unpaid work.
+Drawing on research knowledge from the Growth and Economic Opportunities for Women (GrOW) programme, this event addressed these questions and challenged understandings of women's economic empowerment that neglect the issue of care.
+Researchers provided recent evidence from the field on the everyday challenges women face in balancing their paid and unpaid work.

 Follow this event: #CSW60GrOW #unpaidcare #CSW60 to keep up with the event

 When women’s empowerment isn’t enough: Provocations on power to address intersectional inequality

 Wednesday 23 March, 12.30pm EST. Boss Room, 8th Floor, UN Church Center, 777 UN Plaza.